somhi/jtframe/doc/inputs.md

 ## DB15 Support

 The DB15 hardware from Antonio Villena can be enabled in the OSD.
 It will replace USB input to the game for players 1P and 2P.
-Controlling the OSD with the DB15 input is not supported.
+Controlling the OSD with the DB15 input is possible and uses the command byte *0xF*.
+If future MiSTer versions used that value, the file *hps_io.v* will need to be edited to support it.
+Declaring the macro **JTFRAME_NO_DB15_OSD** will disable OSD control.

+The macro **JTFRAME_NO_DB15** disables DB15 support.

 ## Autofire